camaraproject/QualityOnDemand/documentation/API_documentation/QoD_API.md

 Latency or throughput requirements of the application mapped to relevant QoS profile class.

 **Identifier for the device**
-At least one identifier for the device (user equipment) out of four options: IPv4 address, IPv6 address, Phone number, or Network Access Identifier [[5]](#5) assigned by the mobile network operator for the device.
+At least one identifier for the device (user equipment) out of four options: IPv4 address (either public IP address and port, or public and private IP address), IPv6 address, Phone number, or Network Access Identifier [[5]](#5) assigned by the mobile network operator for the device.

 **Identifier for the application server**
 IPv4 and/or IPv6 address of the application server (application backend)